1788–89 United States presidential election: Candidates

-Though no organized political parties yet existed, political opinion loosely divided between those who had more stridently and enthusiastically endorsed ratification of the Constitution, called Federalists or Cosmopolitans, and Anti-Federalists or Localists who had only more reluctantly, skeptically, or conditionally supported, or who had outright opposed ratification.
+Though no organized political parties yet existed, political opinion loosely divided between those who had more stridently and enthusiastically endorsed ratification of the Constitution, called Federalists, and Anti-Federalists who had only more reluctantly, skeptically, or conditionally supported, or who had outright opposed ratification.
 Both factions supported Washington for president.
-Limited, primitive political campaigning occurred in states and localities where swaying public opinion might matter.
+Limited, primitive political campaigning occurred in states and localities where swaying public opinion might have mattered.
 For example, in Maryland, a state with a statewide popular vote, unofficial parties campaigned locally, advertising.